Trump says Netanyahu agreed to US-backed Gaza peace plan, thanks Pakistan PM and COAS for support

 United States President Donald Trump said on Monday that Israeli Prime Minister Benjamin Netanyahu has agreed on a proposal to end the Gaza conflict and thanked Prime Minister Shehbaz Sharif and Chief of Army Staff Field Marshal Asim Munir for their support of the plan.

-He shared this in a press conference alongside Netanyahu in Washington, DC, ahead of which the White House had released Trump’s 20-point plan for Gaza.
+Trump announced Netanyahu’s agreement to his plan at a press conference in Washington, DC, ahead of which the White House had released Trump’s 20-point plan for Gaza.

 Addressing the press conference, Trump said this was a “big, big day”.